Mercator4

 • red nodes indicate under-representation (one-sided test)

-A click on a node toggles between expansion and collapsing of the subtree.
-The enrichment analysis creates diagrams in Scalable Vector Graphics (SVG) format which conveniently can be downloaded with a browser that has an add-on for SVG export installed (for example the add-on SVG Export).
+• diagrams created in Scalable Vector Graphics (SVG) format which conveniently can be downloaded with a browser that has an add-on for SVG export installed (for example the add-on SVG Export)

 Online validation of FASTA-formatted sequences